ItsRendy/Lithon/README.md

 ```

 **if:**
-checks if a statment is true and if it's false it will skip the next line
+if you use == it will check if a statment is true and if it's false it will skip the next line
+if you use != it will check if a statment is false and if it's true it will skip the next line

 Example 1: